pwlin/m/README.md

 m
 ===

-A Very Simple Feed Reader With The Help Of Google Feed API
+A Very Simple Feed Reader With The Help Of [Yahoo's YQL API](https://developer.yahoo.com/yql/)

 Demo
 ====